anexia-it/anexia-showcase-app-ios/README.md

 The Alexa skill is running on an AWS Lambda function.
 The Python code for the Lambda function used by Alexa is also stored in this repository in the zip file "anx-showcase-alexa".
 Just unzip and follow the instructions in the contained README.md.

+# Configuration

+In order to activate all features some API keys need to be addd in the Config.plist file:

+pubNubPublishKey: Create a free account on PubNub and add the publish key here
+pubNubSubscribeKey: Create a free account on PubNub and add the subscribe key here
+faceApiKey: Create a free account for the Microsoft Face API and add the API key here
+accessKeyS3: Create an Anexia S3 account and add the accessKey here
+secretKeyS3: Create an Anexia S3 account and add the secretKey here